 Your creditor should also have sent you a Debt Advice and Information pack before they start any kind of diligence.
 This is to make sure that you understand the position you’re in and what your options are going forwards to deal with the debt.
-If you’d like to look at this pack now, click here.

 What happens when a creditors uses diligence?

 A creditor can use diligence in a few different ways.
 For instance, they can get something called an earnings arrestment.
 If you have an earnings arrestment, money is taken straight from your wages before you receive them.
 Your employer will make deductions from your wages and send the money onto the creditor.